SunnyMaxwell/Linux-Practice/Case-Study-1-README.md

 1) ## Linux Distro Types

 Linux is a Open Source Operating System designed from UNIX, Where we can find various flours with advance features'

+  * Linux distributions, or distros, are variations of the Linux operating system.
+Each distro can come with a variety of desktop environments that provide graphical user interfaces (GUIs) and customization options.
+Here are some popular Linux distros

   * The Linux Distro we have various destop versions in order to use based on our requirement and features for it
   * Few of them are
     1) GNOME